 Description

 The Cathedral has been a place of worship for more than 1,400 years and is often described as 'England in stone' as its heritage is intrinsically linked to the country's history.
 It is one of three UNESCO sites in the city.
-From its first Archbishop, Augustine, who established Christianity in England to Archbishop Langton's role in the Magna Cart negotiations and the power struggle between King Henry II and Archbishop Thomas Becket - it has had a fascinating role in key historical events.
+From its first Archbishop, Augustine, who established Christianity in England, to Archbishop Langton's role in the Magna Cart negotiations and the power struggle between King Henry II and Archbishop Thomas Becket, it has had a fascinating role in key historical events.
 It is a treasure house of paintings, sculptures, church silver, vestments, altar frontals, stained glass and much more.
 The Archive and Library hold an impressive collection of manuscripts, historic records, photographs, maps, and printed books dating back to the late 8th Century.

 Canterbury Cathedral is one of three UNESCO sites in the city - the other two are St Augustine’s Abbey and St Martin's Church.